daniel-lca/N8N-Chat-Widget/README.md

 Use the following code block in your HTML, preferably right before the closing `</body>` tag.

 **Remember to replace the placeholders!**
-# N8N Chat Widget

-A minimal, highly customizable chat widget designed for easy embedding on any website.
-It connects to your **n8n automation flows** via a webhook, making it simple to build AI-powered conversational experiences.

----

-## Quick Usage (CDN)

-To add the chat widget to your website, include the configuration and the script directly from jsDelivr.

-### The Installation Template

-Use the following code block in your HTML, preferably right before the closing `</body>` tag.

-**Remember to replace the placeholders!**

 ```html
 <!-- Widget Configuration -->